spatie/searchindex/README.md

 Thesearchindex will use the returned searchableType and searchableId to identify an object in the index.

 ###Add an object to the index
-If you are using the facade it couldn't be simpler
+If you are using the facade it couldn't be simpler.
 ```php
 //$product is an object that implements the Searchable interface